MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 Creating a new form can be quite challenging for non-technical users due to the complexity of the form configuration, which requires system knowledge.
 Each time you create a new form, going through the configuration process can be time-consuming and may introduce errors.

-The new global form configuration feature allows you to preset all your new forms, eliminating the need to think about all the details each time you create a form.
+The new form configuration feature allows you to preset all your new forms, eliminating the need to think about all the details each time you create a form.
 You can configure defaults for all your newly created marketing or event registration forms on the *Form Settings* page, located in the Customer Engagement section of *Settings*.

 > [!div class="mx-imgBorder"]
 > ![Global form settings.](media/real-time-marketing-form-global-settings.png)